VivianVKJ/echoAR-8thWall-Toss-Object/README.md

 #### A-Frame: Toss Object

 8th Wall's AR demo with echoAR.
-Tap the screen to toss tomatoes.
+Tap the screen to toss astronauts.
 When they hit the ground, they splat and make a sound.
 The shrink will splat away and be deleted in 5 sec.

 ## Register